Send money to Switzerland

 Of course.
 And no one will ask why.
 So if you’re sending a gift to a friend or relative or buying a car before migrating to Switzerland, it’s your business to do so.

 Want to make regular payments?
 For business purposes or any other reason, Mozo recommends that you ask your IMT agent to tailor a deal for your individual situation.
-Remember: it’s not always possible for an agent to offer you a better rate than they can offer other customers.
+Depending on your provider, transferring on a regular basis could come with benefits such as waived fees.